bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 ### Development of the Manhattan Routing Engine

-A non-orthogonal autorouter is a good starting point, but it's ex
+A non-orthogonal autorouter is a good starting point, but I simply used that as an exercise to wrap my head around the KiCad IPC API.
+The real build is a 'Manhattan Orthoginal Routing Engine', the tool needed to route my mess of a backplane.

 The 'Manhattan Routing Engine' is based on a simple idea.
 Instead of drawing traces from pad to pad, instead you first create a multilayer grid.
 The top copper layer remains free of traces, but the In1.Cu, In2.Cu, In3.Cu...
 B.Cu layers have an array of parallel traces on them.
 In1.Cu has horizontal traces on them, In2.Cu has vertical traces, and continuing until you have all but one of the layers on the PCB filled with traces.
-This is the _fabric_, because I'm effectively using FPGA routing techniques on a PCB.
+This is the _fabric_, a useful term because I'm effectively using FPGA routing techniques on a PCB.

-<<<Image of the traces>>>
+Next, allow blind and buried vias at the intersection of these grid points.
+The F.Cu layer can connect to In1.Cu, In2.Cu... all the way to B.Cu.
+These are blind and buried vias, so a via from In3.Cu to In4.Cu means traces on F.Cu...In2.Cu and In5.Cu...B.Cu can occupy the same node in this graph without interfering.
+We've now turned the fabric into a 3-dimensional lattice.

 To connect the pads on the PCB together, first bring a small trace off a pad.
 Use a via to 'punch down' into the fabric.
 From there, you can route through this grid of traces.
 To go left, take the trace you punched down into.
 To go down, punch a via up or down into a vertical layer.
 Finally, come back up to the F.Cu layer and make a short trace over to the pad.

-This technique is best yet still terribly googled as a **Route Routing Grid**.
-It's a simple Manhattan grid of traces that's extended into multiple dimensions with vias.

-Since I'm using a simple grid, I could route traces is with the A* pathfinding algorithm.
-But this board is too dense for that.
+<<<Image of the traces>>>

+### Actually Routing Nets

  I either need to spend a lot of cycles on ripup and restore, or find a better algorithm The path finding algorithm I'm using for this is called the equally ungooglable [PathFinder](https://ieeexplore.ieee.org/document/1377269), a routing algorithm developed for FPGAs in 1995.
 The core idea of PathFinder is to iteratively negotiate paths through this grid until congestion is resolved.
 It first puts all traces into the grid, letting chaos ensue.
 Then congestion costs are applied.
 This applies costs to the edges of the graph for the next iteration.
 After enough iterations, the traces spread out and you get a stable routing solution.

 <<< Image of PathFinder routed board>>>